 Ya hablaremos de eso con tu madre.We'll talk about that with your mother.
 (We'll talk with her eventually.)

-See also Use of ya in Spanish with the present perfect tense (El Pretérito Perfecto and Using ya with the pluperfect tense in Spanish (El Pretérito Pluscuamperfecto
+See also Use of ya in Spanish with the present perfect tense (El Pretérito Perfecto) and Using ya with the pluperfect tense in Spanish (El Pretérito Pluscuamperfecto

 Want to make sure your Spanish sounds confident?